dpuelz/MachineLearning_MSBA-WP/README.md

 Overview: Understanding causality with data is one of the most illusive tasks a data scientist can undertake.
 What exactly is a cause-effect question?
 Is the data your investigating this question with observational or experimental?
 Are you controlling for appropriate "confounders"?
 This module will address these questions with a focus on the latest techniques in machine learning.
 The best supervised learning techniques for prediction can be used for causal inference *if* they are deployed in the right way!

 - Causal machine learning [slides](slides/week15_UT.pdf)
+	- What is a typical causal question, and how can we use regression to answer it?
+	- What happens to treatment effect estimates when too many control variables are added to the model?
+	- What is regularization-induced confounding?
+	- What nonlinear regression models can be used for treatment effect estimation?
 - Code:
 	- [BART example](code/makeBARTsim.R)
+		- How is a BART model fit in R?
 	- [Freakonomics example, crime and abortion](code/levitt.R)
+		- What is the effect of abortion on future crime?
+		- What happens to the treatment effect when you include many more controls and use an appropriately designed ML method?
 - [Discussion questions](discussions/week15.md)
 - Assignment: None for this week since it's our last!